 HEART-MET Cascade Campaign - Dry run

-The HEART-MET cascade campaign consists of four different challenges: activity recognition, gesture recognition, object detection and handover failure detection.
-The challenges are based on datasets collected from robots performing each of the functionalities in labs set up as homes.
+The HEART-MET cascade campaign did consist of four different challenges: activity recognition, gesture recognition, object detection and handover failure detection.
+The challenges were based on datasets collected from robots performing each of the functionalities in labs set up as homes.
 The robots require these functionalities when operating in an assistive capacity for persons who have care needs at home or in a care facility.

 Competition Phases and Dates

-All the challenges consist of two phases: validation and competition.
+All the challenges included two phases: validation and competition.